RasturisedCookie/Spark_IPL_DataAnalysis/README.md

 # IPL Data Analysis with Apache Spark & Databricks

 Analyze Indian Premier League (IPL) cricket data at scale using Apache Spark and Databricks.
-This project demonstrates how to ingest, clean, transform, analyze, and visualize IPL datasets using PySpark in a Databricks notebook environment[1][2][4][5][7].
+This project demonstrates how to ingest, clean, transform, analyze, and visualize IPL datasets using PySpark in a Databricks notebook environment.

 ---